Generative Causal Inference

 \subsection{Causal AI}

 In studies of causality and treatment effects, each unit from $U$ (sample) has one of $k$ possible treatments.
 Thus a single treatment is assigned to each units.
 In a controlled experiment, the treatment is assigned randomly.
 However, we study the case of an observational data, when the treatment is not assigned randomly and the treatment effect may occur due to confounding (a.k.a. selection bias).
 Selection bias is simply the dependency between the treatment assignment and the outcome $y$.
 The goal is to estimate the treatment effect.
 The treatment effect is defined as the difference between the outcome under treatment and the outcome under control.
 The outcome is a random variable $Y$ and the treatment is a random variable $Z$.
 The treatment effect is a random variable $\tau = Y(1) - Y(0)$.
 We assume that we observe the confounding predictors $x$, meaning that $x$ and $z$ are conditionally independent, given $x$.
-The observational study can be represented as a dataset with missing values as show in figure below